Mte90/Mte90/README.md

 In the meantime is a long time experience volunteer in the [Mozilla community](https://mozillians.org/it/u/Mte90/) (part of [Mozilla Italia](https://github.com/MozillaItalia)), a [Mozilla TechSpeakers](https://wiki.mozilla.org/TechSpeakers) also [Mozilla Rep](https://reps.mozilla.org/u/mte90/) (involved in the past in the Reps Council) and often is an [Italian gestures speaker](http://mte90.tech).
 It is one of the maintainer and leader of the project [DeepSpeech Italian Model](https://github.com/MozillaItalia/DeepSpeech-Italian-Model) ([talk](https://fosdem.org/2020/schedule/event/how_to_get_fun_with_teamwork/) and [updates in Italian](https://discourse.mozilla.org/t/common-voice-per-il-2020-aggiornamenti-periodici/51903)).

-A [NeoVim lover](https://github.com/Mte90/dotfiles), [Browser Extension developer](https://github.com/Mte90/ExtStoreStats) with [Share Backported](https://github.com/Mte90/Share-Backported) or [Facebook Direct Links](https://github.com/Mte90/facebook-direct-links), [Opmitization addicted](https://github.com/Mte90/pydal) with [scripting addictions](https://github.com/Mte90/My-Scripts), [Enforcer of OSS license in projects](https://github.com/Mte90/GH-License), [Famous typo creator fixer](https://github.com/Mte90/SyntaxAutoFix) and recently in Retrogaming tool developments for rom cheats with [GGGG](https://github.com/Mte90/Game-Genie-Good-Guy) and [GBAATM-Rebirth](https://github.com/Mte90/GBAATM-Rebirth).
+A [NeoVim lover](https://github.com/Mte90/dotfiles), [Browser Extension developer](https://github.com/Mte90/ExtStoreStats) with [Share Backported](https://github.com/Mte90/Share-Backported) or [Facebook Direct Links](https://github.com/Mte90/facebook-direct-links), [Productivity Opmitization addicted](https://github.com/Mte90/pydal) with [scripting addictions](https://github.com/Mte90/My-Scripts), [Enforcer of OSS license in projects](https://github.com/Mte90/GH-License), [Famous typo creator fixer](https://github.com/Mte90/SyntaxAutoFix) and recently in Retrogaming tool developments for rom cheats with [GGGG](https://github.com/Mte90/Game-Genie-Good-Guy) and [GBAATM-Rebirth](https://github.com/Mte90/GBAATM-Rebirth).

 <table><tr><td valign="top" style="width: 50%;">